neondatabase/website/content/docs/manage/api-keys.md

 ### Prerequisites

 You create and manage API keys using the Neon API, but you need an API key to start with.
 You can obtain an initial API key from the Neon Console.
-For instructions, see [Generate an API key](#generate-an-api-key).
+For instructions, see [Create an API key](#create-an-api-key).

 ### Create an API key with the API